udexon/XIDT/README.md

 We believe this is an unprecedented invention in the history of laws, finance and computing, and would have huge consequences in many areas of human activities.

 On the other hand, much like conventional blockchain hardware wallet, the owner of the device thatkeeps the chain of key pairs (public and private) and TUID may claim the identity.

+- Temporary User ID (TUID) can be used as a convenient short hand, amongst small cluster of users, much like nicknames in many online chat system.

+The changes of key pairs and TUID can be recorded by other users in communications with a particular user.
+In contrast, conventional user ID (CUID) in Unix like systems cannot be changed.

 #### International Money Transfer (including Cryptocurrencies) using XIDT